June-Skeeter/GEOS270_Syllabus/docs/Schedule.md

 # Course Schedule

 The course is made up of eight modules.
 Each module will consist of lectures on the dates listed and have a corresponding module quiz/discussion.
+Monday lectures will consist of asynchronous video content.
+Wednesday lectures will be in person, but will be available live on zoom (recordings tbd?).
 The first seven modules will also have a corresponding lab assignment due on the date specified.
 Module eight will will primarily be dedicated to the final projects.
 The final exam will be a "take-home" exam, available from 0:00 PST Dec 13 to 23:59 PST Dec 15.
+I will hold weekly in person office hours after lecture on Wednesdays.
+Zoom office hours will be available by appointment, requests must me made at least day in advance.

 |Module|            Lecturer Dates            |                              Topics                               |Due Date|
 |------|--------------------------------------|-------------------------------------------------------------------|--------|